Pediatrician serving Whittier

 Trusted Pediatric Guidance for Whittier Families

 Whittier is a community that values family, education, and tradition.
 The pediatric questions I hear from Whittier parents reflect that.
 They are thoughtful, often big-picture, and almost always rooted in a deep desire to do this well.
-Online consultations give me thirty focused minutes to help.
+The scripts, videos, and book are how I help, freely and at scale.

 A Whittier mom emailed me recently about her daughter at Walnut Grove Elementary who used to love going to school and now begs to stay home.
 A father in Friendly Hills was worried about a son at East Whittier Middle who was suddenly defiant.
 A grandmother in Uptown wanted help thinking through screen time for a grandchild she helps raise.
-These are the conversations a consultation is built for.
+These are the questions the book was written for.

 Whittier also has a strong community of families who value emotional and academic balance.
 Many of the parents I work with want their children to be successful in school but also kind, resilient, and emotionally aware.
 That balance is the heart of my work, and the heart of the book I wrote, Raising Emotionally Intelligent Children.